P r i n t i n g t h e M a n u s c r i p t s a t . . .

 Customizing the printout from your browser.

-If you use Netscape or Firefox for printing, use these instructions: From the browser's 'File' Menu, choose 'Page Setup'; then look for the tab that sets 'Headers and Footers'.
-The default placements have the page numbers on the left side of the page, so you may swap them to the right edge, and put the others where you want them (or leave them out altogether).
+From the browser's 'File' Menu, choose 'Page Setup'; then look for the tab that sets 'Headers and Footers'.
+If the default placements have the page numbers on the left side of the page, you may swap them to the right edge, and put the others where you want them (or leave them out altogether).
 Once this is done, all the printing that you do will reflect your choices...until you close down the browser.
-Next time you open a fresh copy of your browser, the default values will be back, and you will need to change the 'Page Setup' settings again.
+Next time you open a fresh copy of your browser, the default values will probably be back, and you might need to change the 'Page Setup' settings again.

 Printer Problems.